Anpidev/Anpidev/README.md

 [![Github](https://img.shields.io/github/followers/anpidev?label=Follow&style=social)](https://github.com/anpidev)

 A developer passionate about technology and programming, always eager to learn new things and share my projects on GitHub.
-I'm currently studying Web Application Development (2nd year) at EuroformacFP.
+I'm studying Web Application Development (2nd year) at EuroformacFP.

 🚀 About Me

-- 💻 Currently using Archcraft as my primary OS.
+- 💻 Using Archcraft as my primary OS.
 - 🌱 Actively enhancing my skills in Java, Docker, Web Development, and Database Management.
+- 📚 Currently in the second year of Web Application Development (DAW).
 - 📝 Working on personal projects and contributing to open-source projects on GitHub.
 - 🎯 Goal: To become an expert in backend development and make meaningful contributions to the tech community.